 The latest funding round, a Series A, raised $25 million.
 Arrived Homes has also raised multiple debt financing rounds to help purchase more homes to meet investor demand.

 Arrived launched a crowdfunding campaign on WeFunder in May 2023.
-When complete, its platform investors will become equity investors alongside the venture capital firms.
+The deal added up to 2,000 platform investors combined to be approximately 1% equity owners alongside the venture capital firms.

-The May 2022 Series A funding round did not establish a public Arrived Homes valuation.
-However, the WeFunder campaign indicates a pre-money Arrived Homes valuation of $100 million.
+The May 2023 WeFunder campaign indicated a pre-money Arrived Homes valuation of $100 million.
+Demand outpaced supply at this valuation.

 Several factors may impact the next funding round, including active customers, home purchase availability, and investor demand.